-We interview candidates from the mid October to mid January.
+We interview candidates from mid-October to mid-January.
 The interviews are conducted on Tuesdays and Wednesdays.

 The interview day begins at 8:00 am; a continental breakfast is served.
-The morning session may be either at Mount Sinai St. Luke's Hospital or at Mount Sinai West (formerly Mount Sinai Roosevelt).
-You will receive a presentation from the program leadership describing various features of our program, attend morning report, take a tour of the hospital and interviewed by two faculty members.
-You will also be able to have lunch with the housestaff, during which you will have ample opportunity to interact with the residents.
-After lunch, you will be taken to the counter site by the jitney to tour the hospital.
-The tour at Mount Sinai West will also include a visit to the subsidized resident's housing located across the street.
+The morning session may be either at Mount Sinai Morningside or at Mount Sinai West.
+You will hear a presentation from the program's leadership describing various features of our program, attend Morning Report, take a tour of the hospital and interviewed by two faculty members.
+You will also have lunch with the housestaff, affording you the opportunity to get to know them and ask questions.
+After lunch, you will be taken to the counter site by the Jitney to tour the other hospital.
+The tour at West will also include a visit to the subsidized resident's housing located across the street.
 The interview day ends at approximately 2:30 pm.
 For information on directions and parking, please refer to our website.

-J-1 Exchange Visitor Visa: The J-1 has been the visa most commonly held by international medical graduates (IMGs) engaged in residency training in the United States.
-The Graduate Medical Education (GME) Office of St. Luke’s and Roosevelt Hospitals is responsible for processing of J-1 visa applications for physicians participating in clinical training programs.
+J-1 Exchange Visa: The J-1 has been the visa most commonly held by international medical graduates (IMGs) engaged in residency training in the United States.
+The Graduate Medical Education (GME) Office of Mount Sinai Morningside and Mount Sinai West Hospitals is responsible for processing of J-1 visa applications for physicians participating in clinical training programs.